prebid/prebid.github.io/dev-docs/bidders/truereach.md

 ---

 ### Note:
-For more information, please visit us at: [TrueReach Ads](http://doc.truereach.co.in/docs/prebid/js-bidder-adapter.html).
+For more information, please visit us at: http://doc.truereach.co.in/docs/prebid/js-bidder-adapter.html

 ### Bid Params